M. K. Pandhe: Contributions

-Dr. M.K.
-Pandhe as a Secretary of the AITUC working at the centre in the 1960s, and as one of the key leaders of the CITU, he made his mark as a skilled and dedicated leader of the trade union movement.
-He was associated with all the major working class struggles in the country for last three decades of his life.
+Pandhe worked as Secretary of the AITUC in the 1960s, and remained an involved leader of the CITU.
+He remained involved in working class movements for the last three decades of his life.

 M. K. Pandhe has got many feathers in his cap.
 He was the member of the Ramanujan Committee on Industrial Relations, and was the Vice chancellor of the National Safety Council Board.
 In 1979, Pandhe became the president of the Steel Workers Federation of India and in 1982, he was elected as the president of the All India Coal Workers Federation.
 Pandhe became a member of the National Shipping Board in 1984.

 Protagonist of Public Sector Industry

 M K Pandhe as the leader of CITU and CPI(M) always argued for strengthening Public Sector in India.

 He had pointed out that the share of public sector steel producers in Indian market is slowly declining due to entry of more private players and questioned the policy of exporting two-thirds of the iron ore produced in India.
 He felt that strengthening the Public Sector is the way for create new jobs in the country.
 He had also criticised the various steps taken by the Air India management to favour the private sector, reducing in this process the market share of Air India in a planned manner.
 He pointed out that both Indian Airlines and Air India were running well prior to their merger but that the merged company has become sick due to government's pro-private sector policies.